AdarshDec/search_engine_a/README.md

 ## 📝 License

-This is an educational project.
 Feel free to use and modify as needed!

 ---

-**Built with ❤️ to teach search engine fundamentals**